 Eric Grodsky, PhD, Professor, Departments of Sociology and Educational Policy Studies and studies the sociology of education and social stratification.

-Jenna Nobles, PhD, Associate Professor, Department of Sociology and Associate Director of Training, Center for Demography & Ecology.
+Jenna Nobles, PhD, Professor, Department of Sociology and Associate Director of Training, Center for Demography & Ecology.
 She is a sociologist and demographer who studies demographic and health issues faced by low-income populations in the US, Southeast Asia, and Latin America.

 Beth Olson, PhD, Associate Professor of Nutritional Sciences and an expert in nutritional sciences.
 With a focus on interventions to support breastfeeding for low-income and working women, she considers herself a social scientist.

 Stephanie Robert, PhD, Professor and Director, School of Social Work.
 Her research is focused on neighborhood context and health over the life course.